 Echoes from the deep

 From the gentle hiss of surf over sandy shores to the persistent rumble of stormy seas, waves have to be one of the most soothing of natural sounds.
 A clever bit of architecture in the quirky coastal city of Zadar in Croatia has harnessed this energy to create an even more hypnotic hymn.
 Known as the Sea Organ, this set of inviting, terraced steps leading down to the water’s edge hides a complicated array of pipes and cavities beneath that emit an ever-changing melody, dependent on the movement of air and water created by the waves.
-Make sure to come, sit and listen if you’re touring the Dalmatian coastline.

 A cacophony of seals